Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 April 24

-Research indicates that the on-going “Reopen America” protests are not a grassroots campaign, but actually a coordinated Astroturfing effort.
+Research indicates that the on-going “Reopen America” protests are not a grassroots campaign, but actually a coordinated effort.

 An Arkansas county so rural it has just three incorporated towns and not a single stretch of interstate suddenly emerged this week as one of the nation’s coronavirus hot spots.
 A farm employee was the first to test positive in early April.
 Now 14 staffers and more than 680 of the prison’s nearly 1,700 prisoners have the virus, according to test results reported this week.